CassandraMzola/CassandraMzola/README.md

 ---

 ## 🎯 Career Goals
-I’m seeking opportunities in **data analytics, ESG reporting, environmental data science, or sustainability consulting**.
+I’m open to opportunities in **data analytics, business intelligence, or any field where data drives smarter decisions**.
-I aim to leverage **African climate and environmental data** to drive meaningful impact and inform decision-making.
+My goal is to use data to solve **real-world problems across industries, bridging analytics with meaningful impact.** I enjoy designing interactive dashboards, building data pipelines, and turning insights into action.

 ---